Perhaps you or a loved one are eligible for care at Maine Veterans’ Homes, but when you submit your application there isn’t a bed available.

 Q. What if I am not able to move when my place on the waiting list is called?

-- When a vacancy occurs, our admission team contacts individuals on the waitlist.
-If at the time of the notification you decline the offer to move, you can remain on the list or be removed if your circumstances have changed.
+- When a vacancy occurs, our admission team will contact whoever is next on the waitlist.
+If you decline the offer to move, you can either stay the list or be removed if your circumstances have changed.

 Q. What factors can influence my waiting list position?